Deep hiearchical multi-label classification applied to chest X-ray abnormality taxonomies

 PhD of Computer Science

-My research interests include deep learning, transparent systems, medical imaging and computer vision.
+My research interests include deep learning, transparent systems, human-computer interaction, medical imaging, computer vision and generative AI.